moorepants/resonance/outline.rst

 3. Measuring a Bicycle Wheel's Inertia
 --------------------------------------

+This notebook introduces the concept of using vibratory characteristics to estimate parameters of an existing system.
+It discusses how vibrations can be measured and how these measurements might relate to parameters of interest, such as the inertia of a bicycle wheel.

 - describe different methods of measuring vibrations
 - choose appropriate sensors and sensor placement